xwmx/nb/README.md

 # [1] 20200101000000.md
 ```

 Notes are listed with each id and filename.
-If the note file has a
+If the note has a Markdown title
-Markdown title on the first line (e.g., `# Example Title`) , the
+on the first line (e.g., `# Example Title`) , the title will be displayed
-title will be displayed instead of the filename:
+instead of the filename:

 ```bash
 notes ls